 MARK: Yes.
 I have friends and clients who are making NFT art.
 I have some friends who are very enthusiastic.

 I don’t know so much about it myself, so maybe you could tell me, where did you get the idea of creating NFT artwork?

-ICHI: I’ve been doing digital artwork for long time using iPad.
+ICHI: I’ve been doing digital artwork for a long time using the iPad.
 One of my tattoo clients, Sascha Bailey, has an NFT platform called BAE, which is Blockchain Art Exchange.
 He introduced me to the idea.

 MARK: And what did you think?

 ICHI: To be honest, at the beginning, I didn’t understand what is this.

 MARK: It’s not easy to understand, is it?

 ICHI: Yes.
 And then, actually, Sascha is still young.
 At the beginning, I don’t know what it is.

 MARK: If anybody’s listening to this and they’re new to NFTs, it’s a little bit like, the way I think about it is that an NFT is like having an actual object.

 Normally, if you have a digital object on the internet, you can copy it, you can get thousands of copies of the same thing.
 But with an NFT, there’s just one object.
 It’s like having an actual painting or a drawing.
 Is that right?